 Meet the original baby chick warmer: the mother hen.

 A chicken's normal body temperature ranges between 103°-107° F.

-Observing mother hens interact with their babies in my backyard has completely convinced me that chicks do not need as much heat as we are led to believe.
-In this photo, Freida, took her 3 week old chicks out for a romp in the run in 29°F weather.
+Observing mother hens interact with their babies in my backyard has completely convinced me that baby chicks do not need as much heat as we are led to believe.
+In this photo, Freida, took her 3 week old chicks out for a romp in the run in 29°F temperatures.

 Three day old chicks, contemplating a trip into the run.

 Brinsea Products offers the EcoGlow Brooder, which employs the same warming concept as a mother hen.
-Just as with a hen, the chicks will spend most of their time under the EcoGlow for the first couple of days, they'll peek out from underneath occasionally, gradually spending more and more time away from it.
-They will scoot around to eat, drink and play chick games and return when chilly.
+Just as with a hen, chicks spend most of their time underneath the EcoGlow for the first few days after hatching.
+They peek out from underneath it occasionally, gradually spending more and more time away from it.
+They scoot around to eat, drink and play chick games, returning to the EcoGlow when chilly.
 Before too long, and much sooner than you'd expect, they spend most of their time away from the EcoGlow.

 - it's more like mama hen, chicks snuggle up to the unit when they feel it necessary

 - no fire hazard as with heat lamps